 Project HEAL is a comprehensive medical-legal partnership that provides advocacy and legal services for children—and their families—who receive clinical services at Kennedy Krieger Institute.

 - Supervisor: Maureen van Stone, Esq., MS

 Kennedy Krieger School Programs:

 Kennedy Krieger School Programs include nonpublic special education day schools for children and adolescents in elementary through high school.
-Kennedy Krieger Schools: Fairmount Campus (for students in kindergarten through eighth grade) and Kennedy Krieger High School are nationally recognized schools with students who have a variety of diagnoses and federal classifications, including autism, learning disabilities, emotional and behavioral disorders, speech-language impairments, intellectual disabilities, and other health conditions, such as seizures and traumatic brain injuries.
+Kennedy Krieger School Programs are nationally recognized schools with students who have a variety of diagnoses and federal classifications, including autism spectrum disorder (ASD), learning disabilities, emotional and behavioral disorders, speech-language disorders, intellectual disabilities and other health conditions, such as seizures and traumatic brain injuries.

 - Supervisor: Emma Cole, PhD, ABPP

 Center for Autism and Related Disorders (CARD)

 The Center for Autism and Related Disorders provides assessment and treatment services for children and adolescents who have or are suspected of having ASD.